 If you still have concerns about your reading speed, book an individual advice session with a Study Adviser.

 You may also find journal titles abbreviated.
 You will often find a list in your Course Handbook of the most often used in your discipline.
-Or ask the liaison librarian for your subject.
+Or ask the Academic Liaison Librarian for your subject.